rayheberer/rayheberer.ai/content/post/SC2-lessons.md

 A year ago on this day, Deepmind and Blizzard [released an API](https://deepmind.com/blog/deepmind-and-blizzard-open-starcraft-ii-ai-research-environment/) that provided a learning environment for reinforcement learning agents.
 At the same time, they reported the results acheived by some baseline RL agents, demonstrating that the game presented a unprecedented challenge, as none of the agents were able to defeat the easiest scripted bots in the full game.
 This motivated the release of "mini-games" that still ran in the SC2 simulation, but were themselves much simpler task environments.

-Today, I crystalize some of the lessons I learned in my first week working with the [PySC2](https://github.com/deepmind/pysc2).
+Today, I crystalize some of the lessons I learned in my first week working with [PySC2](https://github.com/deepmind/pysc2).
 Many of these lessons are tied to mistakes and missteps I made along the way.

-In this time, I implemented a Deep Q Learning agent (DQN) that used a reduced state and action space that managed to implement a policy that did much better than random on the simplest of the mini-games.
+In this time, I implemented a Deep Q Learning agent (DQN) that used a reduced state and action space and managed to learn a policy that did much better than random on the simplest of the mini-games.
 I did this as a sort of sanity check, to facilitate fluency with a new API, and ended up learning a lot more than I thought I would.
 Any feedback the reader may be able to provide, especially difficulties in working with my implementation, would be highly valuable to me, so I encourage everyone to take a look at my repository here: https://github.com/rayheberer/SC2Agents (some Python experienced required to comprehend).

 Now, 10 lessons from my first deep reinforcement learning agent built for StarCraft II...

 #### 1. Implement a scripted agent first!

 I spent about a day just feeling paralyzed by the scale of the codebase I was working with.
 It was like a technical, programmer's version of writer's block, and I felt terrible after the day passed without me writing a single line of code.
-The next day, I started by implementing a scripted agent that queued random movements, and the payoff was huge!
-Suddenly I knew what sort of public methods agents needed to have to hook into the API, and was able to print all sorts of things to my logs when running agents and thereby explore the feature layers provided and their respective shapes and data types.
+The next day, I began by implementing a scripted agent that queued random movements, and the payoff was huge!
+Suddenly I knew what sort of methods agents needed to have to hook into the API, and was able to print all sorts of things to my logs when running agents and thereby explore the feature layers provided and their respective shapes and data types.

 #### 2. Read the documentation carefully, not only while writing code, but before beginning.

-If one factor driving my "programmer's block" had been the feeling that I needed to immediately do something deep learning related, was my reluctance to give myself permission to sit back and carefully read the documentation and other pieces of relevant background.
+If one factor driving my "programmer's block" had been the feeling that I needed to immediately do something deep learning related, another was my reluctance to give myself permission to sit back and carefully read the documentation and other pieces of relevant background.
 Overcoming this allowed me to avoid some traps, such as the fact that features are provided in y-major screen coordinates (*y*,*x*), while actions expect them as (*x*, *y*).

 #### 3. Don't be overwhelmed if existing open-source implementations of agents are hard to follow.

 In the past, I've found some success in getting someone else's implementation up and running in order to understand the problem at hand.
 Although there exist some great open-source implementations of Deep RL agents closely following the design of those in the original DeepMind/Blizzard paper, many of them are no longer compatible with the current version of PySC2, and are tough to follow just because of the difficulty of tracking down the source of all the API functions used.

 I still recommend taking a look at the following implementations when getting started, but don't spend too much time on them, and don't feel like you need a full understanding, or even a significant partial understanding, before moving on.

 * [pysc2-agents (xhujoy)](https://github.com/xhujoy/pysc2-agents)
 * [pysc2-rl-agents (simonmeister)](https://github.com/simonmeister/pysc2-rl-agents)